 Very few banks allow customers to give instructions on the phone when doing transfers.
 However, customers with good bank relationships can call their account managers and transfer money to Brazil.

 Brazil has witnessed a transactional change in its remittance corridors.
 Traditional money transfer platforms such as banks are paving the way for digital platforms like Money Transfer Operators (MTOs).
+We've created a comprehensive guide to showcase the difference in fees between banks and MTOs.

 Small and medium money transfer service providers have increased their footprint in the Latin American country.
 However, the big international providers like Western Union, MoneyGram, Xoom, WorldRemit, TransferWise, and Transfast are still the dominant players.